layor2257/Vertical-deployment/README.md

 For example a node js:
 you would install node, docker-compose (and docker engine if required), and in the application directory run npm install to fetch and install all dependencies specified in the Package.json file.

+# CREATE A DOCKERFILE
+let's pick an account microservice for example